Polycystic Ovary Syndrome (PCOS): Treatment, Symptoms & Causes

-Nearly women between the age of 15 to 44, the 5% and 10% of women can get affected by PCOS, or they can suffer during their possibility of childbirth.
-Most of the women detect PCOS between their 20s and 30s.
-So in case, in these years, if they are getting problem in conceiving child, then they should consult gynecologist.
-However PCOS can affect women at any age after puberty
+Nearly women between the age of 15 to 44, 5% and 10% of women can get affected by PCOS, or they can suffer during the possibility of childbirth.
+Most women detect PCOS between their 20s and 30s.
+So in case, in these years, they are getting problems in conceiving a child, then they should consult a gynecologist.
+However, PCOS can affect women at any age after puberty

-Moreover the civilization and race doesn’t matter because all women can have risks of PCOS.
-Women who are having obesity problem or if they have mother sister and female related with PCOS, has much higher risk of PCOS.
+Moreover, civilization and race don’t matter because all women can have the risk of PCOS.
+Women who are having obesity problems or if they have a mother sister and females related to PCOS have a much higher risk of PCOS.

 Hormones and PCOS

 At the time of PCOS, the reproductive hormones get imbalanced.
-This will eventually bring complications with your ovaries, for example you are not having period timely or not having period.
+This will eventually bring complications with your ovaries, for example, you are not having a period in time or not having a period.

-Well, there is no specific or sole screening to identify whether you come across polycystic ovary syndrome, or PCOS.
-You can tell symptoms to your doctor and then he/she will suggest some physical test and blood tests to trace if you have PCOS
+Well, there is no specific or sole screening to identify whether you come across polycystic ovary syndrome or PCOS.
+You can tell your symptoms to your doctor and then he/she will suggest some physical tests and blood tests to trace if you have PCOS

 What you will need to tell your doctor or what your doctor will ask

 Your doctor will definitely want to know about the symptoms and signs that you have observed.
-This is very crucial to identify whether you got PCOS and to deny other condition that have same indications.
+This is very crucial to identify whether you got PCOS and to deny other conditions that have the same indications.

-It is important to tell medical history about your family which may include your mother, sister or any female relative.
-Whether they have or had PCOS any time, or they are getting issue becoming pregnant.
+It is important to tell medical history about your family which may include your mother, sister, or any female relative.
+Whether they have or had PCOS at any time, or they are getting issues becoming pregnant.
 This detail is useful – if PCOS has already in your family.

-Don’t hesitate to share any period abnormality problem for your doctor.
-If you have experienced weight change of other concerns, then openly discuss with your doctor.
+Don’t hesitate to share any period abnormality problems with your doctor.
+If you have experienced weight change or other concerns, then openly discuss them with your doctor.

-This is hormonal disorders that disturb the reproductive mechanism of women.
-Generally when you have polycystic ovary syndrome (PCOS), the size of your ovaries become bigger than normal size.
-The larger size of ovaries can contain several small cyst having immature eggs
+These are hormonal disorders that disturb the reproductive mechanism of women.
+Generally, when you have polycystic ovary syndrome (PCOS), the size of your ovaries becomes bigger than normal size.
+The larger size of ovaries can contain several small cysts having immature eggs

-Due to PCOs the affected women produce elevated levels of androgens than normal.
-These are generally known as male hormones, because men contain much higher level of androgens as compared to women.
+Due to PCOS, the affected women produce elevated levels of androgens than normal.
+These are generally known as male hormones because men contain a much higher level of androgens as compared to women.

-PCOS and its affect on your fertility What You Can Do about It
+PCOS and its effect on your fertility What You Can Do About It

-We know that PCOS is one most general cause of obstacle in conceiving a baby.
-This hormonal imbalance create disturbance in reproductive mechanism of women.
+We know that PCOS is one most general causes of obstacles in conceiving a baby.
+This hormonal imbalance creates a disturbance in the reproductive mechanism of women.